Juniper remains intentionally small, and we work hard to keep it that way.

 Challenges

-You're likely experiencing signals that what you're doing now just isn't working, adding features that just aren't landing, revenue that isn't matching the effort it's taking to market to multiple audiences.
+You're likely suspect that what you're doing now just isn't working, adding features that just aren't landing, revenue that isn't matching the effort it's taking to market to multiple audiences.
 Each is a signal there's a deeper pattern with potential for a significant breakthrough.

 Growth Stage